 Having a big ego can lead to arrogance and even hubris which are generally unlikable character traits.
 Those with big egos also tend to try and reinforce that ego at almost every opportunity which can lead to egotistical and narcissistic behaviors.
 These behaviors are unhealthy which can cause problems for the individual and the people around them.

-When a person seeks to boost up their ego they often target other people to accomplish it.
+When a person seeks to boost up their ego, they often target other people to accomplish it.
 Insulting them directly or indirectly in order to make themselves appear and feel good.
 They may put down other peoples achievements for the simple reason of gratifying their own egos, no matter what those achievements are, they will look to undermine them.

 Having a big ego can lead to a delusional way of thinking.
 They may say things such as “I am always right” or “I am never wrong,” they may never admit when they are wrong, their ego’s wont allow it.
-Most of us have probably known a few people that have said these, or something similar and who can’t admit to making mistakes.
+Most of us have probably known a few people that have said these, or something similar, and that can’t admit to making mistakes.
 These sorts of comments are self indulgent and basically delusional, just a way of massaging the ego.
-They will look for evidence to support their high opinions of themselves and discard anything that could threaten their high self believe or ego.
+They will look for evidence to support their high opinions of themselves, and discard anything that could threaten their high self believe or ego.

-Excessive focus on ego boosting is unhealthy and leads to delusional thinking, so yes a big ego can be a bad thing.
+Excessive focus on ego boosting is unhealthy and leads to delusional thinking, so yes, a big ego can be a bad thing.

 Can a big ego be good?

-Yes, many successful business people and sporting professionals have big ego’s, a high belief in oneself is important if you want to achieve something great or be the best at something.
+Yes, many successful business people and sporting professionals have big ego’s, a high belief in oneself is important if you want to achieve something great, or to be the best at something.
 It just has to be balanced and controlled with enough self awareness to prevent a healthy self belief turning into harmful delusional thinking.

 The mind often tries to compensate for itself, so for example if a person has a low self image the mind can try to correct it by seeking to build a high self image.
 This compensating is sometimes the reason for someone having what is known as a big ego, however the boost to their self image will be unstable and temporary.
-So the next time you encounter one of these ego boosting individuals bear in mind that they actually maybe just compensating for their deep routed low self image or confidence.
+So the next time you encounter one of these ego boosting individuals, bear in mind that they actually maybe just compensating for their deep routed low self image or confidence.

 Having a big ego can be a good or bad.
-If your life is benefiting from it then its good.
+If your life is benefiting from it then it’s good.
 However if it’s causing you problems and negatively effecting people around you, then it maybe something that you need to look at adjusting.

 How to overcome a negative big ego